My Experience Getting a Residence Visa from the Consulate of Spain in Los Angeles

 I was especially lucky to be both in good health and that my girlfriend is a (Spanish) doctor, so she was able to sign and stamp it for me!

 You will need to show proof of private Spanish health insurance for the whole year you will live in Spain.
 I.e., you need to buy a whole year’s worth of health insurance from a Spanish insurance company before you even apply for a visa.
+It needs to be full-coverage with no co-pays and includes repatriation back to Spain in the event you became gravely ill outside the country.

 This was the biggest difference between the consulate in Los Angeles and the other ones in the United States.
-No other one had the requirement of not having an existing mortgage in the U.S.
+No other one had the requirement of not having an existing mortgage in the U.S. (Update February 2023: I saw a Facebook group post about another city–Chicago, I think–also disallowing existing mortgages.
+Always check your consulate’s webpage for the exact requirements.)

 Fortunately, despite retaining my Colorado home, I had already paid off the mortgage on it a while ago, and even included a certified copy of the Release of Deed (with translation) as proof.